-Marketing & Communications will be providing a variety of template designs and visual imagery to assist in consistent brand expression.
-These templates will provide guidance for backgrounds on Facebook, Twitter, YouTube, etc. as well as reinforce existing university graphic standards.
+Marketing & Communications provides a variety of template designs and visual imagery to assist in consistent brand expression.
+These templates provide guidance for backgrounds on Facebook, Twitter, YouTube, etc. as well as reinforce existing university graphic standards.

 Interested in learning more about social media?
 The Gardiner Centre at Memorial offers several seminars:

 The links to the Gardiner Centre Programs are as follows: